"There’s a code amongst guys that shook Sinatra’s hand!"

 Even though Ocean’s Twelve was financially successful, it was largely disliked by audiences who saw it as a misfire.
 When the studio decided to make a follow-up, they returned the story to Vegas where the first film took place and made a film that largely feels like a return to form.
 But that doesn’t mean the film isn’t without its problems.
 Join us as we continue our Ocean’s series with Steven Soderbergh’s 2007 film Ocean’s Thirteen.

 We talk about where the film falls on our own ranking of Soderbergh’s trilogy and ponder how anyone could see it any other way.
 We look at the direction they took the script with this one and look at all the various elements they amped up with ridiculous comedy, and how two of those moments feel very much like weak writing just to make the heist work.
 We look at the brilliant cast and discuss them, but notably, point out Al Pacino added as the new villain and how wonderfully he works here.
 We also talk about the lack of women and why, also commenting on how wonderful it is to see Ellen Barkin again even if it’s a disappointingly written role.
 We look at what Soderbergh is doing here as cinematographer Peter Andrews on his last film shot on film.
 And we dig into the backstory behind Linus’ fake nose and connections to Evel Knievel.

-It’s a riotously fun film that certainly has issues but is worth checking out.
-We have a great time talking about it on the show this week.
-Give it a watch then tune in!
+It’s a fun film with its own share of problems, but certainly a fitting entry into the Ocean’s franchise.
+We have a great time talking about it so check it out then tune in!
 The Next Reel – when the movie ends, our conversation begins.